Clear House Accountants Clear House Accountants

 Leaving Gifts To Charity In Your Will

-Here is a tax incentive if the deceased person adds anything about charity to its will, that a part of possession is to be donated to a charity.
+Here is aย tax incentive: if the deceased person adds anything about charity to their will, a part of the estate is to be donated to a charity.ย

-• You can also get business relief which means that some of the assets might be completely free of inheritance tax or charged with a reduced rate.
+• You can also get business relief, which means that some of the assets might be completely free of inheritance tax or charged at a reduced rate.

 The ultimate guide bundle to start and grow your business